My purpose

 Claiming my identity through my name

 My name, Christopher, reflects the intentional way I choose to live.
 Insisting on the use of my full name is not about formality.
 It is about honoring my identity and inviting others to honor theirs.
 When someone calls me Christopher, I feel grounded, upright, and present.
-My posture shifts.
-My breath deepens.
-My awareness sharpens.
 I feel understood.

 Moments that defined my path

-There have been countless moments that clarified my purpose.
-Experiencing bullying in school because I danced.
-Hearing from leaders in the Catholic Church that my family structure made me unworthy.
-I realized that I was a gay man and was experiencing additional rejection.
-Navigating environments where my identities caused discomfort in others.
+I experienced bullying in school because I danced.
+I heard from leaders in the Catholic Church that my family structure made me unworthy.
+I realized I was a gay man and encountered additional rejection.
+I navigated environments where my identities caused discomfort in others.
 These moments created pain.
-They also deepened my desire to help build a world where no one experiences the isolation that I felt.
+They also created depth.
+They gave me a direct line of understanding of what it feels like to be told, implicitly or explicitly, that you do not belong.
+I carry that understanding into every room I enter.

-My mother had a significant influence on my sense of self (and still does).
+My mother has had a significant influence on my sense of self, and still does.
 She pushed me to reach further than I believed I could.
 She encouraged my voice and supported my growth.
 Mentors across my life shaped my understanding of leadership.
 They modeled the courage and humility I now strive to embody.
 I also carry gratitude for the activists and trailblazers who paved the way for me to live more freely.
 Their work created openings that allow me to create openings for others.

 Leadership rooted in listening